ltln/Kurokku-overlay/README.md

 * ![#d790fe](https://placehold.co/15x15/d790fe/d790fe.png) `#d790fe`
 * ![#3a2756](https://placehold.co/15x15/3a2756/3a2756.png) `#3a2756`

-To config these colours, find and edit `main.css` file in `/deps/` of each overlay directories.
-You will find the following code at the begin of the file.
+To config these colours, find and edit `global.css`.
+You will find the following code in the file.
 ```css
 :root {
   --key: #6ac48e;